mattwalshdev/docker_python_template/README.md

 ## How to run DEV
-This will mount a volume on the container, so all changes are automatically available without a rebuild
+This will mount a volume on the container, so all changes are automatically available without a rebuild.

 To run the default program
-`docker-compose -f docker-compose.dev.yml run --rm app-dev` To run any other file in the application `docker-compose -f docker-compose.dev.yml run --rm app-dev other.py`
+`docker-compose -f docker-compose.dev.yml run --rm app-dev`
+To run any other file in the application
+`docker-compose -f docker-compose.dev.yml run --rm app-dev other.py`

 ## How to run PROD
-This will build without a volume mount and uses the default docker-compose.yml file
+This will build without a volume mount and uses the default docker-compose.yml file.

 To run the default program
 `docker-compose run --rm app`
-To run any other file in the application `docker-compose run --rm app other.py`
+To run any other file in the application
+`docker-compose run --rm app other.py`

-If you want to update the contents of the PROD container `docker-compose build`
+If you want to update the contents of the PROD container
+`docker-compose build`

 ## Running without Docker
 cd to top level app dir
 `python3 -m venv venv`
 `source venv/bin/activate`
 `pip install --upgrade pip`
 `pip install --upgrade setuptools`
 `pip uninstall -y pkg-resources` (Ubuntu only bug)
 For development and testing
 `pip install -r requirements.dev.txt`
 For production
 `pip install -r requirements.txt`

-____:seedling:_:seedling:_:seedling:_:seedling:_:seedling:____
+:seedling: :seedling: :seedling: :seedling: :seedling: